 Factors Relating to Increases/Decreases in Assessed Value.
 Economic Conditions; Disasters.
 As indicated in the previous table, assessed valuations are subject to change in each year.
-Increases or decreases in assessed valuation result from a variety of factors including but not limited to general economic conditions, supply and demand for real property in the area, government regulations such as zoning, and man-made or natural disasters such as earthquakes, fires, floods, drought and mudslides.
-Climate change can also cause hazards such as heat waves, droughts, sea level rise and floods, which could have an impact on assessed values.
+Increases or decreases in assessed valuation result from a variety of factors including but not limited to general economic conditions, supply and demand for real property in the area, government regulations such as zoning, and man-made or natural disasters such as earthquakes, fires, floods and drought.
+Seismic activity is also a risk in the region where the District is located.